Happy Anniversary Franklin County CASA - 20 Years Of Service To Franklin County

 Twenty-four states have also signed on to receive their own customized version of this.

 NCA is currently working with teacher’s associations and education associations here in Washington to get them to circulate the PSA, as well.
 It poses teachers as the heroes they are and accurately portrays them as the number one reporters of abuse among mandatory reporter groups.

 Thank you in advance for all your help with spreading the word about the courageous actions kids take every day to seek help and the ways in which adults can help.

-What's Happening at the CAC: Fall is right around the corner and 2014 has proven to be a busy year for us at the CAC.
+What's Happening at the CAC: Winter is right around the corner and 2014 has proven to be a busy year for us at the CAC.
 The child advocacy center was re-accredited through the National Children's Alliance, we inducted four new CASAs and April proved to be a very busy month for us and all during the month we provided outreach and education to almost 6,000 individuals in our community.
 Thank you to all the volunteers, board and staff members that worked extra hours to reach so many members of our community.
 We were happy to parner with our schools again this year for several projects and appreciated their participation in the display of pinwheels in front of each school in the county.

 Each year thousands of victims of child abuse and neglect begin their journey to recovery through a children's advocacy center, a child-friendly place where even the smallest and most vulnerable of child victims can feel safe telling what has happened to them and where their healing can begin.